tsoenen/qrest/docs/source/configuration.rst

 query parameters
 ================

-A ResourceConfig has special attributes for a BodyParameter or QueryParameter, both subclasses of ParameterConfig.
+A ResourceConfig has special attributes for a BodyParameter, QueryParameter or FileParameter, all subclasses of ParameterConfig.
 A BodyParameter ends up inside the body of a request similar to the parameters in curl, e.g

 ::